PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Mathematical Background

+where $\param$ is the model parameter of interest, $\obs \in \Rnum^{\Nobs}$ is the observation, and $\obsnoise \in \Rnum^{\Nobs}$ is a noise term that accounts for the inaccuracy of the observational system.
+The forward operator $\Fcont$ is occasionally referred to as the ``parameter-to-observable map'' and generally represents a composition of a simulation/solution model $\Sol$ and an observation operator $\ObsOper$.
+The simulation model $\Sol$ describes the evolution of the physical phenomena, for example, space-time advection and diffusion of a contaminant simulated over a predefined model grid.
+The observation operator $\ObsOper$ projects the simulated state onto the observational grid, for example, by interpolation or restriction to the observation grid.
+Thus, the forward problem~\eqref{eqn:forward_problem_base} can be rewritten as $ \obs = \ObsOper \circ \Sol(\param) + \obsnoise \,, $ where $\circ$ is the composition operator, that is, $\ObsOper \circ \Sol(\param)\equiv \ObsOper \left( \Sol(\param)\right)$.

 Both the simulation model $\Sol$ and the observation operator $\ObsOper$ are imperfect and generally include sensory noise and representativeness errors characterizing imperfection of the map between the model space and observation space.
-The fact that model observations $\Fcont(\iparam)$ are not perfectly aligned with observational data ($\obs$) is modeled---assuming additive noise---by adding the noise term $\delta$ to the simulated observations $\Fcont(\iparam)$.
+The fact that model observations $\Fcont(\iparam)$ are not perfectly aligned with observational data $\obs$ is modeled---assuming additive noise---by adding the noise term $\delta$ to the simulated observations $\Fcont(\iparam)$.
 In most applications, the observational noise follows a Gaussian distribution $\obsnoise \sim \GM{\vec{0}}{\Cobsnoise}$, where $\Cobsnoise$ is the observation error covariance matrix that captures uncertainty stemming from sensory noise and representativeness errors.
-In this case, the data likelihood is
+In this case, the data likelihood (needed for the Bayesian formulation of the inverse problem) is

 where the matrix-weighted norm in~\eqref{eqn:Gaussian_likelihood} is defined as $\sqwnorm{\vec{x}}{\mat{A}} = \vec{x}\tran \mat{A} \vec{x} $ for a vector $\vec{x}$ and a square symmetric matrix $\mat{A}$ of conformable sizes.